 Planographic printmaking technique sees the flat surface of the matrix treated with ink.
 Here neither the incised or raised areas transfers ink to the paper.
 It is the technique with the most freedom as the plate can be sketched upon with grease crayons, inks and paints.
 Techniques include Lithograph and Monotype.
 A variety of equipment is needed for lithographs and it is a printmaking technique better done at art centres and studios, than at home.

 The technique used for Stencil prints is the only one where the transferred image is not a mirror reflection of the matrix.
 With screen printing (Serigraphy) being the most dominant, the artist cuts designs from various plates.
 Each plate or design corresponds to a selected colour that is passed through a screen or mesh.
 The printed design is the result of layers of colour.
-Stencil printing is one of the quicker printing methods for reproducing designs.
+Stencil printing is one of the quicker printing methods for printing high volume editions.

 Due to the practical nature of the exhibition, guests and art lovers can expect demonstrations and workshops by local printmakers.
 Details to be announced.